 Nature combines purple and green all the time, but it’s so simple to repeat the colour with some potted flowers even if it doesn’t exist in your landscape.
 And in this case, the brick is purple gray which doesn’t hurt.
 Beware however, the neutral undertone of your house is NOT generally the best place to look for your front door colour, sometimes it can work, but usually no.

-However, back to my dear client Patti, purple was on her NO list.
+However, back to my dear client Patti, purple was a hard NO on her list.
 In our eDesign questionnaires, we always ask for your preferences, because colour is personal.
-Of course, when it comes to neutrals, your finishes and furnishings will dictate the right one, but preference is important if there are options.
+We get it.

-And with an accent like a front door colour, the colours you love are important, you want to be happy every time you walk in.
+And with an accent like a front door colour, the colours you love are super important.
+You want to be happy every time you walk in.

 Another colour that easily relates to most landscaping is of course green.